 - From the main Navigation Panel, choose INTEGRATIONS > Channels.

-- Click the Edit option.
+- Click Edit for the relevant channel.

 - Choose a Time Zone.
 The Alert information will be displayed according to this time zone.